mono/CppSharp/README.md

 This can be used to consume an existing native library in your managed code or add scripting support to a native codebase.

+## Support

+For building wrappers and priority support please contact @ddobrev (dpldobrev at protonmail dot com).

 ## Build Status

 | windows-vs-x86            | linux-gcc-x86_64            | osx-clang-x86               |